Bodybuilders who lost all the gains.

 You tend to want to think about the positive effects of bodybuilding, the success stories, and all the while never give much consideration to what happens once an individuals bodybuilding journey comes to an end.

-Not every bodybuilder is like Robby Robinson and keeps their gains for all time.
-Some bodybuilders end up losing their gains and all the glory that came with it.
 This list of bodybuilding standouts are examples of the top pros who reached the pinnacle of the sport and have now regressed and lost all their gains.

 One of the biggest mystery cases in bodybuilding, Mustafa Mohammad was a bodybuilder who showed great promise.
 In his twenties, he won two world titles outside of the IFBB and looked like he could potentially dominate the competition.

 Then he retired suddenly only to return nine years later.
 While he was still physically impressive he was never quite able to get to the top of the sport.
 Fast forward another decade and it would appear that all of Mustafa’s gains have left him.
 Despite that, he still had one of the most memorable physiques in bodybuilding history.